What Happens in Degas Stays in Degas

 NASA's Curiosity Mars rover viewed these yellow crystals of elemental sulfur using its Mast Camera, or Mastcam, on June 7, 2024, the 4,208th Martian day, or sol, of the mission.
 The discovery marks the first time this mineral has ever been found in a pure form on Mars.
 Nicknamed "Convict Lake" after a location in California's Sierra Nevada, this collection of fragments is about 5 inches (13 centimeters) across from left to right.
 The color has been adjusted to match lighting conditions as the human eye would see them on Earth.
 These crystals were found after Curiosity happened to drive over and crush the rock several days before, on May 30.
 The rover later used an instrument on the end of its robotic arm, called the Alpha Particle X-ray Spectrometer, to determine the composition of the rock.
 Scientists have seen many kinds of sulfur on Mars; the region Curiosity found this rock is, in fact, known for being rich in sulfates – a kind of sulfur-based salt that was left behind as water dried up on this part of the Red Planet billions of years ago.
 It isn't clear what relationship, if any, the elemental sulfur has to other sulfur-based minerals in the area.
 Elemental sulfur consists only of pure sulfur atoms, unlike the sulfur bound to oxygen in sulfate.
 It's an odorless mineral that on Earth is created by a variety of different geological processes, including volcanic and hydrothermal activity.
 Curiosity's team doesn't yet know which processes would have formed the elemental sulfur found by the rover, but they're searching for clues in the rocks and surrounding area. https://photojournal.jpl.nasa.gov/catalog/PIA26309

-NASA's SPHEREx observatory is installed in the Titan Thermal Vacuum (TVAC) test Chamber at BAE Systems in Boulder, Colorado, in June 2024.
-As part of the test setup, the spacecraft and photon shield are covered in multilayer insulation and blankets and surrounded by ground support equipment.
+NASA's SPHEREx observatory is lifted and installed onto a vibration table in the Z-axis configuration at BAE Systems in Boulder, Colorado, in August 2024.
+In this test, the spacecraft is subjected to vibrations in all three axes separately.
+The test was successfully completed Aug.
+16, 2024.
 Short for Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer, SPHEREx will create a map of the cosmos like no other.
 Using a technique called spectroscopy to image the entire sky in 102 wavelengths of infrared light, SPHEREx will gather information about the composition of and distance to millions of galaxies and stars.
-With this map, scientists will study what happened in the first fraction of a second after the big bang, how galaxies formed and evolved, and the origins of water in planetary systems in our galaxy. https://photojournal.jpl.nasa.gov/catalog/PIA26541
+With this map, scientists will study what happened in the first fraction of a second after the big bang, how galaxies formed and evolved, and the origins of water in planetary systems in our galaxy. https://photojournal.jpl.nasa.gov/catalog/PIA26539

 This artist's concept of a lake at the north pole of Saturn's moon Titan illustrates raised rims and rampartlike features such as those seen by NASA's Cassini spacecraft around the moon's Winnipeg Lacus.
 New research using Cassini radar data and modeling proposes that lake basins like these are likely explosion craters, which could have formed when liquid molecular nitrogen deposits within the crust warmed and quickly turned to vapor, blowing holes in the moon's crust.
 This would have happened during a warming event (or events) that occurred in a colder, nitrogen-dominated period in Titan's past.
 The new research may provide evidence of these cold periods in Titan's past, followed by a relative warming to conditions like those of today.
 Although Titan is frigid compared to Earth, methane in the atmosphere provides a greenhouse effect that warms the moon's surface. https://photojournal.jpl.nasa.gov/catalog/PIA23172